rust-lang/rust/README.md

 compiler broke it.
 You could try an older nightly with `multirust update nightly-<date>` where `<date>` is a few days or weeks ago, e.g. `2016-05-20` for May 20th.
 Otherwise, you could notify me in an issue or on IRC.
-Or, if you know how to fix it, you could send a PR. :simple_smile:
+Or, if you know how to fix it, you could send a PR. :smile:

 ## Run a test